 Syria’s civil war has been ongoing since 2011.
 The continuing violence has created ‘the biggest humanitarian and refugee crisis of our time’ (Filippo Grandi, UNHCR High Commissioner).

 The UN and many countries have come together to support those fleeing Syria’s war.
-In September 2015, Australia pledged 12,000 humanitarian visas to Syrian and Iraqi refugees (in addition to the intake of our regular Humanitarian Programme).
-As of March 2017, these visas have now all been granted.
+In September 2015, Australia pledged 12,000 humanitarian visas to Syrian and Iraqi refugees (in addition to the intake of our regular Humanitarian Program).
+By March 2017, these visas were all granted.

-The NSW State Government allocated $146 million in the 2016-2017 Budget to be spent over four years in assisting Syrian and Iraqi refugees as they resettle in NSW.
+The NSW State Government allocated $146 million in the 2016-2017 Budget to be spent over four years in assisting Syrian and Iraqi refugees as they resettled in NSW.

-Read more about the Department of Home Affair's response to the Syrian and Iraqi Humanitarian Crisis
+Read more about Australia’s response to the Syrian and Iraqi Humanitarian Crisis (Department of Home Affairs)

 Visit UNHCR’s Inter-agency Information Sharing Portal: Syrian Regional Refugee Response